Eye Infection Treatment Questions and Answers

-Eye infections can make it difficult to leave the house and do much of anything!
-Not only are they uncomfortable and painful to deal with but they also inevitably make you want to avoid eye contact with every person you come across at all costs.
-If you are dealing with an eye infection, our board-certified physicians at Reddy Urgent Care in Huntington Beach, CA, can provide you with effective, fast, and expert treatment!
+Eye infections are uncomfortable and painful to deal with but they also inevitably make you want to avoid eye contact with every person you come across at all costs.
+Our board-certified physicians at Reddy Urgent Care can provide you with effective, fast, and expert treatment!
+For more information, call us.
+We serve patients from Huntington Beach CA, Fountain Valley CA, Midway City CA, Seal beach CA, Costa Mesa CA, Westminster CA.

 What is the best antibiotic for an eye infection?